 The Buy Local campaign is a true community collaborative, not just a Chamber program.
 The Douglas County Sentinel was a tremendous partner in last year’s Buy Local initiative and will once again be involved in every step of the program.
 Additionally, Citi TV and DCTV23 stations have committed to making sure residents understand how important their tax dollars are to this community.

 “Many residents in our community don’t realize that it is their neighbors who are the small business owners here.
-They chose to open their business here because they love this community and want to contribute to its success as they succeed,” said Greg Williams, Chair of the Chamber’s Small Business Committee.
-“If we shop outside of our own town, what message does that send?”

-As a local resident, consider where you spend your dollars each day, whether they are for gas, groceries or goods and services.
-When you buy local, you simultaneously create jobs, fund more community services through sales tax, and invest in neighborhood improvement and promote community development.

-Output | The Buy Local campaign is a true community collaborative, not just a Chamber program.
-The Douglas County Sentinel was a tremendous partner in last year’s Buy Local initiative and will once again be involved in every step of the program.
-Additionally, Citi TV and DCTV23 stations have committed to making sure residents understand how important their tax dollars are to this community.

-“Many residents in our community don’t realize that it is their neighbors who are the small business owners here.
 They chose to open their business here because they love this community and want to contribute to its success as they succeed,” said Greg Williams, Member of the Chamber’s Small Business Committee.
 “If we shop outside of our own town, what message does that send?”

 As a local resident, consider where you spend your dollars each day, whether they are for gas, groceries or goods and services.
 When you buy local, you simultaneously create jobs, fund more community services through sales tax, and invest in neighborhood improvement and promote community development.